raspberrypilearning/getting-started-with-guis/worksheet.md

     ![Event loop](images/event-loop.png)

     This is because the line of code `app.display()` starts the **event loop**.
 The GUI will be waiting for the user to do things such as click on a button - these are called **events**.
-The GUI will constantly check whether anything new has happened and automatically update the display if necessary.
+It will constantly check whether anything new has happened and automatically update the display if necessary.
 The event loop **blocks** (rather like a `while True:` loop), so code written after the event loop will never execute.

-    Throughout this guide, we will ask you to add widgets **on the GUI** which means anywhere between these two lines of code.
+    Throughout this guide, we will ask you to add widgets to the GUI which means anywhere between these two lines of code.

 ## Text widget